McIlroy ends 18 months without winning at Quail Hollow - WTMJ

 But his short game let him down all day, leading to bogeys on the fifth and sixth holes that cost him the lead, and on the 14th hole and 15th holes when he had to settle for pars after being in position for birdies.

-McIlroy, along with going 18 months without a win, slipped to No. 15 in the world, his lowest position in more than a decade.
-He brought on swing coach Pete Cowen for an extra set of eyes.
-They worked hard last week in Florida as McIlroy tried to get back to understanding what he does so well with the golf swing.

-Winning is not an instant cure.
-He hit only three fairways on Sunday, and the last one nearly got him in trouble.
-His ball landed on the hill left of the winding creek, just short of the water, in a deep hole of shaggy grass.
-He wisely chose to take a penalty drop instead of gouging it out, and he sent an 8-iron towering toward the green, landing safely in the fat of the putting surface.
+McIlroy could have done without the drama on the 18th.
+With a two-shot lead, his drive went left of the winding stream into a deep hole of shaggy grass near the water.
+He started to try to gouge it out toward the fairway when Diamond stepped in to offer a few alternatives.

-That brought out of the loudest cheers of a day filled with them.
+They picked the right one — a penalty drop that limited any chaos, and McIlroy delivered a winner.
+His 2-foot par putt brought out one of the loudest cheers of a day filled with them.
 The Wells Fargo Championship had more energy than any tournament since golf returned from the pandemic.

 Just what McIlroy needed.